tonypilz/units/README.md

 # Adjusting the Library

-The library is specially designed to be adjusted to special needs.
+The library is specially designed to be customizable.
 It can be done by changing the lower part of the [units.h](https://github.com/tonypilz/units/blob/master/include/units.h) file, which begins at `namespace u` (which can be searched for).
 Everything below `namespace u` be changed to meet special needs.
-In case of questions the [next chapter](#under-the-hood) might be of use.

 # Under the Hood